Final check

 Industries in all your publicity if your application is successful.
 Failure to do so may affect your grant payment.

-According to the Freedom of Information Act (1992), any information held by us, including your application is accessible by you.
+your application is accessible by you.
 While the information you present to us is treated as confidential, staff and external peer assessors may see it.
-The information
+The information you supply may also be made available to those assessing any other grant applications

 By submitting your application, you waive any right to raise any type of proceedings against the Department of Local Government, Sport and Cultural Industries because of, or in contemplation of, any disclosure of the contents of your application in response